 New exchange students need to apply for a library card before being able to borrow books.

-Fill out the application form online and pick up your card the next time you visit the library.
+Fill out the application form online and then use your RU ID card to borrow books.